Sladdbarn: Effects

 During the early 20th century having a sladdbarn was considered shameful in the country, as it was considered to imply that the parents were overly sexually active in old age.
 In Sweden in the 1960s having a sladdbarn was considered a major economic setback for a working-class family but a status symbol for the richer who could afford it.
 Children whose only siblings are much older than them sometimes report feeling like an only child.
 Many sladdbarn are often accused of being spoiled by their parents according to the older siblings.
 They are also often said to remain childish even in adulthood.

 Other terms

 There are many playful synonyms for sladdbarn in the Nordic countries.
 In Swedish, "efterskott" may be used (a double entendre, meaning "arrears", but literally also "after-shot").
-In Finland Swedish, there is a term "skrapabulla" (scrape bun, the word comes from the slightly smaller bun that gets created when a baker needs to scrape off the bowl to get enough dough to fill the last cup).
+In Finland Swedish, "skrapabulla" is used, referring to the slightly smaller bun created from dough scraped from the edges of the mixing bowl.
 In Finnish, the term that is used is "iltatähti" (Evening Star), this after the planet Venus, which becomes visible during dusk, before the sun has gone down completely.
-In Norwegian, "attpåklatt" is a commonly used term, being the equivalent of "top-up" or "small refill" of your bowl of porridge.
-In English, a sladdbarn is sometimes colloquially called an "oops' baby".
+In Norwegian, "attpåklatt" is used, meaning a "top-up" or "small refill" of a bowl of porridge.
+Danish uses the term "efternøler".
+Compare Danish "efterfølger", meaning "successor" and "nøler" which translates to "hesitate" in English.